jeffdapaz/VisualChatGPTStudio/README.md

 ### 2.3.0

 - Added the new models gpt-3.5-turbo-1106 and gpt-4-1106-preview (maybe not work with Azure yet).
 See [here](https://openai.com/blog/new-models-and-developer-products-announced-at-devday) for more details about these new models.
+- Add the new options "Log Request" and "Log Responses".
+If ON, all requests and/or responses to OpenAI will be logged to the Output window.

 ### 2.2.2